roy1paz/Assigment_App/README.md

 ## Components
 `assignments.component`
-* Displays a list of assignments and provides functionalities like sorting and archiving.
+* Displays a list of assignments and provides functionalities like sorting and archiving. <br />
 <br />
 `new-assignment.component`
 * Allows users to add new assignments.